 A TIFF, which stands for Tag Image File Format, is a computer file used to store raster graphics and image information.
-A favorite among photographers, TIFFs are a handy way to store high-quality images before editing if you want to avoid lossy file formats.
+A favourite among photographers, TIFFs are a handy way to store high-quality images before editing if you want to avoid lossy file formats.

 - Have either a .tiff or .tif extension.

 - Are a lossless form of file compression, which means they’re larger than most but don’t lose image quality.

 TIFFs aren’t the smallest files around, but they enable a user to tag up extra image information and data, such as additional layers.
 They’re also compatible with editing software like Adobe Photoshop.